tupakkatapa/coditon-md/README.md

 Coditon Blog is a simple yet customizable, self-hosted blog platform designed to dynamically render Markdown files as HTML content from a specified directory.

-I still suck at frontend, so this is mostly written with ChatGPT-4.
 My own instance is up and running at: https://blog.coditon.com

 ## Key Features